Here’s where new coronavirus cases were added in SLO County this week

 Here’s how that breaks down day-by-day:

-This past week, the county reported no new deaths due to the coronavirus.
+This week, the county reported no additional deaths due to the coronavirus.
 Locally, 261 people have died due to the virus.

 New COVID-19 cases by city

-Here is where new COVID-19 cases were added between Wednesday, June 23, and Tuesday, June 29, in San Luis Obispo County, according to ReadySLO.org:
+Here is where new COVID-19 cases were added this week in San Luis Obispo County, according to ReadySLO.org:

 North County